-Have some questions about PARK MAUI?
+Have some questions about Park Maui?
 Check out our FAQs

-PARK MAUI is a parking management program that strives to implement data-driven solutions for parking at beach parks, in business districts, and on streets throughout our island’s most heavily utilized areas.
+Park Maui is a parking management program that strives to implement data-driven solutions for parking at beach parks, in business districts, and on streets throughout our island’s most heavily utilized areas.

 The goals of the PARK MAUI project are as follows:

-The PARK MAUI program aims to address parking challenges and improve the overall parking experience for residents and visitors in Maui County.
+The Park Maui program aims to address parking challenges and improve the overall parking experience for residents and visitors in Maui County.
 It seeks to implement effective parking management strategies, increase parking availability, enhance accessibility to popular destinations, and alleviate congestion in high-demand areas.

 In 2014, the County of Maui began researching ways to manage congestion in Wailuku and Lahaina, but during the pandemic the scope of that research grew to include popular tourist destinations like beaches and cultural parks.